 What to Consider when Purchasing a Used Cell Phone

 There are several points to consider when purchasing a used cell phone, such as the:

-Compare prices of the specified used phone among various sites to make sure you’re saving the maximum amount possible.
+Compare the specified used phone prices among various sites to ensure you’re saving the maximum amount possible.

 Furthermore, for maximum frugality, once you’re finished with your old device, you can sell your old phone for cash online.

-Rob Webber is the Founder of MoneySavingPro.com and a Forbes contributor.
-He has 10 years experience helping consumers save money on their cell phone, TV & internet bills.
+Rob Webber has contributed to this article.
+He is the Founder of MoneySavingPro.com and a Forbes contributor.
+He has ten years of experience helping consumers save money on their cell phone, TV & internet bills.